storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 (ii) Clean and disinfect stores before use.

-(iii) Ensure that farm products are free from pests and disease organism before storage.
+(iii) Ensure that farm products are free from pests and disease organisms before storage.

-(iv) All storage containers such-as bags, pots, bottles and other should be dried and cleaned before they are used.
+(iv) All storage containers such as bags, pots, bottles and others should be dried and cleaned before they are used.

-(v) Pests and disease outbreak in store should be controlled with appropriate chemicals Problems of storage systems
+(v) Pests and disease outbreaks in store should be controlled with appropriate chemicals Problems of storage systems

 The following are the problems associated with the storage of farm produce